Dave Smith (pitcher, born 1955): Early life

 Smith was born in Richmond, California, and attended San Diego State University.
-He was drafted in the eighth round (169th overall) of the 1976 Major League Baseball Draft.
+He was drafted in the eighth round (169th overall) of the 1976 Major League Baseball draft.
 He was signed by scout Bob Cluck.

 Baseball career

 Smith made his Major League debut on April 11, 1980, against the Los Angeles Dodgers.
 Sent in for the top of the eighth inning, Smith allowed two walks and a hit but did not allow a run.
 The Astros rallied in the bottom of the inning for five runs to victory, as Smith earned his first win.
 Smith appeared in 57 games that year while pitching 102.2 innings (a career high), collecting ten saves while having a 7–5 record with a 1.93 ERA.
 He struck out 85 batters while walking 32 of them, and he received votes in the Rookie of the Year balloting, finishing fifth.
 That year, the Astros reached the postseason for the first time in franchise history.
 Smith appeared in three games of the 1980 National League Championship Series.
 In Game 2, he pitched to seven batters in the seventh and eighth innings, allowing one run to score while the Astros won 7–4.
 In Game 3, he was tasked to pitch the eleventh inning of a scoreless tie.
 He allowed one hit and a walk before the Astros rallied in the bottom of the inning for a walk-off victory.
 This set the stage for a pivotal Game 4, in which an Astros win would have advanced them to the World Series.
 In the top of the eighth inning, he was sent to replace Vern Ruhle, who had seen his shutout end on a Pete Rose single.
 Facing Mike Schmidt on a full count, Smith allowed a single that scored Lonnie Smith to tie the game.
-Smith was taken out of Joe Sambito, but the Phillies tacked on another run to take the lead.
+Smith was taken out for Joe Sambito, but the Phillies tacked on another run to take the lead.
 While the Astros rallied to force it into extra innings, the Phillies won the game in the tenth inning (with three hits off Sambito) and won the series the next day.

 The following year, Smith pitched in 42 games with 75 innings pitched while collecting eight saves with 52 strikeouts and 23 walks and a 2.76 ERA.
 The Astros returned to the postseason that year and met the Los Angeles Dodgers in the 1981 National League Division Series.
 Smith pitched the ninth and tenth inning of Game 1, a game that ended with an 11th inning victory for Houston.
 Smith pitched to two batters of the decisive Game 5 and allowed one run on a hit in the 4–0 loss.
 Smith started one game in his career, doing so on June 25, 1982, against the Dodgers.
 He lasted two innings while allowing four hits and three runs.